dasoldasol/dasoldasol.github.io/_posts/DynamoDB.md

 Which of the following would you consider to implement for your DynamoDB table?
   - **A) Use partition keys with high-cardinality attributes, which have a large number of distinct values for each item**
   - The optimal usage of a table's provisioned throughput depends on the partition-key design.
 The more distinct partition key values that your workload accesses, the more those requests will be spread across the partitioned space.

+- A popular mobile game uses CloudFront, Lambda, and DynamoDB for its backend services.
+The player data is persisted on a DynamoDB table and the static assets are distributed by CloudFront.
+However, there are a lot of **complaints** that saving and retrieving player information is **taking a lot of time**.
+To improve the game's performance, which AWS service can you use to **reduce DynamoDB response times from milliseconds to microseconds**?
+  - **A) Amazon DynamoDB Accelerator(DAX)**
+  - **DynamoDB Accelerator (DAX)** : a fully managed, highly available, **in-memory cache** that can reduce Amazon DynamoDB response times from milliseconds to microseconds
+  - ElastiCache : is incorrect because it cannot reduce time from milliseconds to microseconds